uavaustin/hawk-eye/README.md

 ## Style

 All python code will be automatically formatted using `Black` through `pre-commit`.
-`flake8` will be employeed to correct any other style errors.
+`flake8` will be employed to correct any other style errors.
 Please familiarize yourself with the [`Google python style guide`](https://google.github.io/styleguide/pyguide.html).